J O S E P H M A V I G L I A

 February 06, 2020

 Author Joseph Maviglia's new novel, The Sicilian Cowboys (Quattro Books), follows the story of Bobby DiRienzo, a young construction worker who flees to southern Italy after being involved in an on-site accident due to drug use.
-While there, he falls under the protection of an older ex-user, and the two embark on a harrowing adventure that will test the limits of each..
+READ HERE

 Catching Up With Joseph Maviglia, Author Of “Critics Who Know Jack”